Shifting the Breaking Point of Flow Matching for Multi-Instance Editing: Introduction

 We propose to consider both natural image editing and text image editing on Infographic images.
 Current natural image multi-instance editing benchmarks~\cite{goirik_lomoe} suffer from low-dimensionality and a low number of edits for each sample, with tens of images and just a few edits requested for each image.
 To address this, we chose to evaluate models on infographic text replacement.
-This domain has many practical applications, and is particularly challenging since infographics are text-dense and aesthetically-pleasing information visualizations, where uncontrolled edits of a single instance can severely alter the semantics of the whole image.
-Moreover, this domain facilitates semi-automatic high-quality annotation.
+This domain has many practical applications, and is particularly challenging since infographics are text-dense and aesthetically-pleasing information visualizations~\cite{infographicvqa2022}, where uncontrolled edits of a single instance can severely alter the semantics of the whole image.
+The strict spatial layout and semantic density of such visually rich documents have long posed distinct challenges for parsing and structural understanding~\cite{lee2023pix2struct, blecher2024nougat, quattrini2024mu}.
+In the generative context, this domain facilitates semi-automatic high-quality annotation.
 Therefore, we curate a benchmark consisting of two sets of infographic images, paired with paragraph-level text region localization annotations and editing instructions in the form of \emph{Change `}\texttt{SRC}\emph{' in `}\texttt{TGT}\emph{'}, where \texttt{SRC} is the original text (generally in English), and \texttt{TGT} is the desired text in another language.
 Our proposed benchmark contains infographic images of notable complexity, both in terms of the number of edits and the small area of the edited regions, opening up many challenges.
-The benchmark will be made available to the community for fostering the exploration of multi-instance editing in this complex setting.
+The benchmark is available to the community\footnote{\url{https://huggingface.co/datasets/blowing-up-groundhogs/InfoEdBench}}.
 Experimental analysis on these two domains demonstrates the effectiveness and efficiency of our approach.